 A few years ago I began to wonder what happened to the Sunday supper (or dinner).
 I don’t serve one.
 My kid didn’t grow up with one.
 I’m not invited to any, though that’s certainly not an indication of their existence.
-But when people talk about them, they often speak of them as a memory, something they did in childhood.
+But when people talk about them, they often speak of them as a memory, something from childhood.

-Sunday supper might have not happened every Sunday for every family, but it was regular enough that when a kid got called away from a game in someone’s yard it was probably the end of playing since others would follow.
-We were all Christian of some kind, and Sunday meant dinner with close family and relatives we rarely saw.
+Sunday supper might have not happened every Sunday for every family, but it was regular enough that when a kid got called away from a game in someone’s yard it was probably the end of playing.
+Others would follow.
+We were all Christian of some kind, and Sunday meant dinner with family and relatives we rarely saw.
 The streets were quiet every Sunday of my childhood.

 My sisters, who are older, have different memories.
-I know this is how memory works, but sometimes it didn’t even seem like we even lived in the same family.
 For me, from age eight to ten, in the first half of the 60s, Sunday supper meant getting in the family car and driving to a relative’s house at the early hour of 5:pm.
-Our car was a 1961(ish), brown Ford Galaxie 500 (sort of (like this).
+Our car was a 1961(ish), brown Ford Galaxie 500 (sort of like this).
 It was such great name for a car, though I see now that the 500 meant nothing.
 Cars, similar to ours, with their own pointless numbers, left their driveways early Sunday evenings.
 All of them were full of families in good clothes.
 The same cars returned a few hours later, everyone rumpled and spent.

 But between the going and coming there was the dinner.
 And pop.
 That was something we never had because all that sugar would ruin our dinner (the truth).
 In everyday life, sugar was for desserts, which my mother rarely bothered with because she didn’t care about dessert and she was the cook.

-The food at Sunday supper seemed as opulent as Christmas dinner but without the yule log candle holders made at summer camp.
-I have sisters who are twins and everything came in twos.
-Those two lumpy logs took up valuable food space but my mother proudly used them.
+The food at Sunday suppers seemed as opulent as Christmas dinner but without the yule log candle holders made at summer camp (the problem with having indentical twins in the family is that everything came in twos).
 Sunday dinners also included good china and the lazy Susan (why was Susan so lazy?) filled with pickled beets, maybe those green olives with pimentos (the kind on my logo), pickles that looked good but weren’t, and a crabapple jelly or some condiment for the meat.
-Plus, Sunday supper was a meal with dessert.
+Plus, Sunday supper was always a meal with dessert.

 Our manners also got special treatment.
 We got the be-on-your-best-behaviour talk from my dad – no slouching, no slurping (as though this would be tolerated anywhere), no interrupting!
 These talks had a hint of the military in them.
 My dad only had girls, ones with attitude (given to us, in part, by the very person giving the lecture), but we got the message even if we weren’t appropriately solemn: be a credit to our name.
 Invoking the family name meant no fooling around.

-We weren’t Baptists or Puritans or anti-alcohol even though the United Church, where we went, served Welches grape juice at communion (maybe now they serve cranberry juice, more the colour of the blood of Christ).
-Adults at our Sunday suppers had before dinner drinks and (bad) wine with the meal.
+We weren’t Baptists or Puritans or anti-alcohol even though the United Church, where we went, served Welches grape juice in individual glasses at communion (maybe now they serve cranberry juice, more the colour of the blood of Christ).
+Adults at our Sunday suppers had before dinner drinks and bad wine with the meal.
 I never saw any behaviour past spirited.

-Why did it go away?
-Did it go out the door with not going to church?
-Maybe it went away because it was not exactly a day of rest for the women who made most of it happen.
+At first I thought Sunday supper went out the door with not going to church.
+Perhaps that’s some of the reason.
+But I expect it went away because it was not exactly a day of rest for the women who made most of it happen.

 On Sunday mornings, my mother would have had to get us ready for church in our Sunday best.
-Clothes, she presumably ironed.
-I’m guessing at that as I was playing outside, not paying any attention to her unless it was about me.
+Clothes, she presumably ironed during the week.
+I’m guessing at that; I was playing outside, not paying any attention to her unless it was about me.
 All I know is that there were no wrinkles in my clothes.
-When she came home from church she would have a sit-down lunch for all of us.
-We kids cleaned up (my sisters would say I did not; maybe that’s true), but soon after my mother would have to start the evening meal.
+When we came home from church my mother would miraculously have a sit-down lunch for all six of us (those kind of mothers were the real miracles).
+We kids did the dishes, though my sisters question, to this day, my involvement.
+Anyway, soon after the lunch my mother would have had to start the evening meal.
 Maybe when women started going out to work, as she did, Sunday supper was one chore too much.
 For sure we stopped going to church.
 I certainly did not miss that.

 Today, Sunday dinner time, in the summer anyway, is filled with the sound of weed eaters and power washers.
 It seems like an odd time to want to do those chores.
 That time will always be quiet time for me even if there is no meal.